 It’s not just about practice—kids should learn how to improve as well.
 Here are 5 ways to encourage deliberate practice and learning.
-Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.
+Disclosure: This article contains affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.

 Coined by psychologist Anders Ericsson, deliberate practice isn’t just hours of practice.

-Sure, you can tell your child to practice playing the violin for three hours every day.
-But she could still hit a plateau with her performance if she isn’t deliberate about what to improve.
+Sure, you can tell your child to practice playing the trombone for three hours every day.
+But he could still hit a plateau with his performance if he isn’t deliberate about what to improve.

 How to encourage deliberate practice

-This isn’t just about the violin, either.
-Deliberate practice applies to daily improvements, like your child learning to tie her shoes or getting better at baking.
+This isn’t just about musical instruments, either.
+Deliberate practice applies to daily improvements, like your child learning to tie his shoes or getting better at baking.

-To truly master a skill, practicing the task over and over isn’t enough—she has to be intentional about getting better.
+To truly master a skill, practicing the task over and over isn’t enough—he has to be intentional about getting better.

-So, how can you apply deliberate practice with helping her excel in a skill she’s interested in?
+So, how can you apply deliberate practice to help him excel in skills he’s interested in?

 1. Offer instruction

-While your child will learn many skills all on her own, there will be plenty where she’ll need guidance from others.
-Showing her how something works helps her learn the technical parts to do it well.
+While your child will learn many skills all on his own, there may be plenty where he needs guidance from others.
+Showing him how something works helps him learn the technical parts to do it well.

-Let’s say she’s learning how to tie her shoelaces.
-Show her, step-by-step, how to hold the laces and loop them around.
-Or she needs to improve her handwriting—point out which lines on the paper her letters ought to reach and the spacing between each one.
+Let’s say he’s learning how to tie his shoelaces.
+Show him, step-by-step, how to hold the laces and loop them around.
+Or maybe he needs to improve his handwriting—point out which lines on the paper his letters ought to reach and the spacing between each one.

 Free email challenge: Looking for actionable steps and quick wins in parenting?
 The Better Parenting 5-Day Challenge is for parents who know they want to improve but need that little nudge and supportive guidance to do so.